Unification of Karnataka: Karnataka Gatha Vaibhava

-Amidst all this, Aluru published his most renowned achievement, the Karnataka Gatha Vaibhava in 1912.
+Amidst all this, Aluru published his most renowned achievement, the Karnataka Gatha Vaibhava in initially published in 1912 ,later some sources added the publication of the book in the year 1917.
 Karnataka Gatha Vaibhava literally means The glory that was Karnataka!.
 It was a book that recounted in detail the history of Karnataka until the fall of Vijayanagar after which the Marathas, Nizam and the British took over.
 The book impacted the young and old alike.
 The movement soon caught the imagination of the public and people started rallying around the Ekikarana movement and the movement picked up momentum.
 For all these efforts and for being the one who inspired a whole movement, Aluru is today remembered as the Kannada Kula Purohita or the 'High priest of the Kannada clan'.

 Growth of the movement

 Starting with Aluru's call for a Kannada linguistic state, the movement had slowly started gaining momentum and following.
 It was also around the time that the Indian independence movement was gathering momentum.
 Organisations in the movement began organising rallies, talks and conferences where demands for a separate state for Kannada speaking people was made.

-Apart from Aluru, supporters like Gudleppa Hallikeri, Siddappa Kambli, R H Deshpande, Rangarao Diwakar, Koujalgi Srinivasarao, Srinivas Rao Mangalvedhe, A. J. Doddameti, Kengal Hanumanthaiah, Gorur Ramaswamy Iyengar, S Nijalingappa, T Mariyappa, Subramanya, Sowcar Chennaiah, H K Veerangowda, H C Dasappa, H Siddaiah, K. R. Karanth, B. S. Kakkillaya, B. V. Kakkillaya and Anakru were by now prominent in the movement.
+Apart from Aluru, supporters like Gudleppa Hallikeri, Siddappa Kambli, R H Deshpande, Rangarao Diwakar, Koujalgi Srinivasarao, Srinivas Rao Mangalvedhe, A. J. Doddameti, Kengal Hanumanthaiah, Gorur Ramaswamy Iyengar, S Nijalingappa, T Mariyappa, Subramanya, Sowcar Chennaiah, H K Veerangowda, H C Dasappa, H. Siddaiah, K. R. Karanth, B. S. Kakkillaya, B. V. Kakkillaya and Anakru were by now prominent in the movement.
 Anakru in particular, was influential with his writing and oratory.